Ajxlegion/DATACLEANING-AND-EDA/README.md

 -- https://www.kaggle.com/datasets/swaptr/layoffs-2022

-THE STEPS TAKENN TO CLEAN THE DATA!!
+THE STEPS TAKEN TO CLEAN THE DATA!!

 1. check for duplicates and remove any